FAQ

 Note: Only Admins can invite users.

-- Navigate to Users & Access in the Fly Web App
+1. Navigate to Team Members in the Fly Web

 The user receives an email with a signup link.
 Their status changes from “pending” to “active” upon first login.